 3. Evaluating companies in our investment funds that pose excessive human rights risks

-We have identified 39 companies with significant operations in 11 high-risk countries and three specific areas.
+We have identified companies with significant operations in “high-risk” countries and the three specific “conflict-affected” areas.
+These companies are ineligible for investment under the Human Rights guideline.

 Factors we considered include: